precice/micro-manager/docs/usage-convert-to-library.md

     This will create a shared library `micro_dummy.so` which can be directly imported in Python.
     For more information on compiling C++ libraries, see the [pybind11 documentation](https://pybind11.readthedocs.io/en/stable/compiling.html).

+## Next Steps

+With your code converted to a library, you can now [create a coupling configuration](tooling-micro-manager-usage-configuration.html).